rafid29mehda/IELTS-Study-Bot/Speaking/Part 2/README.md

 * **Why it is important**
 * **And explain how you feel about this rule."**

-### How to Structure Your Answer:

-1. **Introduction (briefly mention the rule)**

-   * Start by briefly introducing the rule you will talk about.
-It could be something like: "One important rule at my university is that students must attend at least 75% of their classes to be eligible for the final exams."

-2. **Describe what the rule is (detailed explanation)**

-   * Expand on the rule.
-"This rule means that if a student misses more than 25% of classes, they will not be allowed to sit for the exams, regardless of their performance in assignments or projects."
+One important rule at my university is that students must attend at least 75% of their classes to be eligible for the final exams.
+This rule means that if a student misses more than 25% of classes, they will not be allowed to sit for the exams, regardless of their performance in assignments or projects.
+The rule is strictly enforced through an attendance tracking system where teachers mark attendance every class.

-3. **Explain how the rule is enforced**

-   * Discuss how the rule is applied.
-"The rule is strictly enforced through an attendance tracking system where teachers mark attendance every class.
 If a student is absent, it’s recorded, and the total attendance percentage is monitored regularly.
-If a student's attendance drops below the required percentage, they are given a warning and may be asked to leave the course."
+If a student's attendance drops below the required percentage, they are given a warning and may be asked to leave the course.
+This rule ensures that students stay committed to their studies and don't miss out on crucial lessons.

-4. **Why is it important?**

-   * Explain why the rule exists.
-"This rule ensures that students stay committed to their studies and don't miss out on crucial lessons.
 It encourages regular participation and helps improve the overall learning experience.
-It also promotes discipline and responsibility."

-5. **Your feelings about the rule**

-   * Share your personal opinion.
-"Personally, I believe this rule is fair and important because it motivates students to be more responsible about their education.
+It also promotes discipline and responsibility.
+Personally, I believe this rule is fair and important because it motivates students to be more responsible about their education.
 Although sometimes it can be a bit strict, it helps maintain a high standard of learning and ensures that no one is left behind due to lack of attendance."

+#### Describe a skill you learned from your elder.

+Cooking traditional Bengali dishes is a skill I learned from my grandmother, during my childhood visits to her home in Netrokona.
+Netrokona is a northern district of Bangladesh.
+Growing up, I spent many afternoons in the kitchen with my grandmother, watching her prepare a variety of dishes, from bhorta (mashed vegetables) to panta bhat (fermented rice).
+The learning wasn’t just about following recipes—it was about understanding the essence of Bengali flavors.
+She taught me how to balance spices, the importance of using fresh mustard oil, and the significance of slow cooking to allow the flavors to blend together.
+She always emphasized using seasonal ingredients and cooking with love.
+To me, cooking feels like a form of art, it serves as a way for me to unwind and relax after a busy day or week.
+It gives me a sense of satisfaction when I see others enjoying my prepared meal.
+Another reason I enjoy cooking is because it connects me with my culture and heritage.
+I am forever grateful to my beloved grandmother for teaching me this creative skill.

+#### Describe a creativity skill you admire.